byronka/minum/docs/quick_start.md

 Step 3 - run the example
 ------------------------

-Once you have downloaded it, run this command in its directory:
+Run this command in its directory:

 ```shell
 ./mvnw compile exec:java